 You might feel under pressure to drink, especially if you have not yet told people that you are pregnant.

 Tips for an alcohol-free pregnancy

-- Plan alcohol-free activities.
+- Plan and prepare for alcohol-free activities.

 How partners, friends, and family can help